sp0rk/dotfiles/README.md

 sh -c "$(curl -fsLS https://get.chezmoi.io)" -- init --apply --ssh sp0rk
 ```

 `run_onchange_setup.sh` runs automatically when it changes.
-It installs prerequisites and tools for macOS and Linux:

-- zsh
-- git
-- curl
-- oh-my-zsh and custom plugins
-- p10k
-- kitty
-- Lite XL

-It also symlinks the repo git hook, sets the default shell to zsh, and sets git/chezmoi editors to `lite-xl`.
+It installs all managed tools for macOS and Linux, symlinks the repo git hook, sets the default shell to zsh, and sets git/chezmoi editors to `lite-xl`.

 On macOS, packages are installed with Homebrew where available.
 Lite XL is installed from the latest official GitHub DMG into `~/Applications`.
 On Linux, apt is used for packaged tools, and Lite XL is installed from the latest official GitHub tarball into `~/.local`.